International students in Australia: Distribution of International Students in major cities and regional areas

 In 2018, 3% of international students enrolled in Australia stayed in regional locations of Australia, while 97% of international students chose to settle down in major cities.
 All enrolments in Tasmania and the Northern Territory are considered as enrolled in regional areas.

 New South Wales had the largest number of international students, up to 333,913.
 Queensland had the largest regional area proportion (5%), followed by New South Wales (1%) and Victoria (1%).

 China was the main source country for enrolments, which contributed 24% of regional area enrolments.
 Nepal (7%) had the second large proportion of the regional area enrolments, followed by Malaysia, South Korea and the US, all of which are contributed three per cent to total regional enrolments.

-Top 10 regional centres for international student enrolments in 2018 are listed below.
+Top 10 regional centers for international student enrolments in 2018 are listed below.

 By sending countries and regions

-Top 15 countries and regions sending students to Australia in 2018 are listed below.
+Top 20 countries and regions sending students to Australia in 2023 are listed below.